 EN 71-5: Chemical toys (sets) other than experimental sets

-EN 71-5 is applicable to chemical toys other than experimental sets, for example, toys containing ceramic glazes.
 Similar to EN 71-4, this standard mainly focuses on the restriction of hazardous substances used in toys.
-It also provides other guidelines such as instruction for use, marking, and test methods.
+The standard also provides requirements regarding:

 EN 71-7: Finger paints